-Tenable Nessus Agents are lightweight and only use minimal system resources.
-Generally, a Tenable Nessus Agent uses 40 MB of RAM (all pageable).
-A Tenable Nessus Agent uses almost no CPU while idle, but is designed to use up to 100% of the CPU when available during jobs.
+Tenable Agents are lightweight and only use minimal system resources.
+Generally, a Tenable Agent uses 50 to 60 MB of RAM (all pageable).
+A Tenable Agent uses almost no CPU while idle, but is designed to use up to 100% of the CPU when available during jobs.

-For more information on Tenable Nessus Agent resource usage, refer to Software Footprint.
+For more information on Tenable Agent resource usage, refer to Software Footprint.

-The following table outlines the minimum recommended hardware for operating a Tenable Nessus Agent.
-Tenable Nessus Agents can be installed on a virtual machine that meets the same requirements specified.
+The following table outlines the minimum recommended hardware for operating a Tenable Agent.
+Tenable Agents can be installed on a virtual machine that meets the same requirements specified.

 Hardware Minimum Requirement

 Processor 1 Dual-core CPU

 Processor Speed > 1 GHz

 RAM > 1 GB

-Disk Space Agents 8.0.x and later: &gt; 3 GB, not including space used by the host operating system Agents 10.0.x and later: &gt; 2 GB, not including space used by the host operating system
+Disk Space Agents 8.0.x and later: &gt; 3 GB, not including space used by the host operating system Agents 10.0.x and later: &gt; 2 GB, not including space used by the host

-The agent may require more space during certain processes, such as a plugins-code.db defragmentation operation.
+operating system The agent may require more space during certain processes, such as a

+plugins-code.db defragmentation operation.

 Disk Speed 15-50 IOPS